intel-analytics/ipex-llm-tutorial/Chinese_Version /ch_8_Applications/基于Intel13代CPU的大语言模型应用开发指南.md

 打开Anaconda PowerShell Prompt
 ```
  conda activate llm
-ChatGLM2:
+#ChatGLM2:
- llm-cli -t 20 -x chatglm -m "ggml-chatglm2-6b-q4_0.bin" -p "Once upon a time, there existed a little girl who liked to have adventures.
+$ llm-cli -t 20 -x chatglm -m "ggml-chatglm2-6b-q4_0.bin" -p "Once upon a time, there existed a little girl who liked to have adventures.
 She wanted to go to places and meet new people, and have fun" --no-mmap -v -n 32
-Llama2:
+#Llama2:
- llm-cli -t 20 -x llama -m "bigdl_llm_llama2_13b_q4_0.bin" -p "Once upon a time, there existed a little girl who liked to have adventures.
+$ llm-cli -t 20 -x llama -m "bigdl_llm_llama2_13b_q4_0.bin" -p "Once upon a time, there existed a little girl who liked to have adventures.
 She wanted to go to places and meet new people, and have fun" --no-mmap -n 32
-Starcoder:
+#Starcoder:
- llm-cli -t 20 -x starcoder -m "bigdl_llm_starcoder_q4_0.bin" -p "Once upon a time, there existed a little girl who liked to have adventures.
+$ llm-cli -t 20 -x starcoder -m "bigdl_llm_starcoder_q4_0.bin" -p "Once upon a time, there existed a little girl who liked to have adventures.
 She wanted to go to places and meet new people, and have fun" --no-mmap -n 32
 ```
 参数解释：-n 32限制输出32 tokens。